FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-with-js.md

 ___
 **IMPORTANT**

-**This documentation is NOT a comprehensive [FACT-Finder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).
-Please refer to the official FACT-Finder documentation to read more about the tracking itself.**
+**This documentation is NOT a comprehensive [FactFinder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).
+Please refer to the official FactFinder documentation to read more about the tracking itself.**
 ___